Malmesbury School: The Athelstan Trust

 In March 2015 The Dean Academy in Lydney, Gloucestershire became sponsored by Malmesbury School Academy Trust, and the Trust was renamed The Athelstan Trust.
 Bradon Forest School in Purton, Wiltshire joined the Trust in September 2015, and Sir William Romney's School in Tetbury, Gloucestershire, joined in April 2020.
 Chipping Sodbury School joined the Trust in April 2021.

-Creative Arts

-There are several music groups students can join while at the school, most notably the choir and orchestra.
-Also available are a big band, string group and a chamber choir.

-At the start of December each year, the school holds a Christmas Concert, which showcases soloists as well as whole company numbers involving choir and orchestra.
-In the past the school has also held Summer Concerts, named after the Summer Proms.
-The school holds a Carol Service and Chamber Concert at Malmesbury Abbey once a year, at which more traditional music is played.

-The school also runs a production each year, in which any student is welcome to take part.
-Previous plays have included Oh!
-What a Lovely War and Grease.

-A number of the school's students perform at WOMAD, an annual music festival at Charlton Park near Malmesbury.

 Houses

 The school has four houses, Athelstan, Eilmer, Hobbes and William, named for local heroes: